 - Community Connect

-COVID-19 has changed how many of us live and work in Otago.
+The latest resurgence of Covid-19 may be challenging for many people in our community.
 It’s been an uncertain time and it’s OK to ask for help.

 If there is a health emergency call 111 immediately.

 If you can’t speak to your doctor, or you do not currently have a doctor, call Healthline for free advice and information – 0800 611 116.

 The Healthline team are specialists in assessing and advising over the phone.
 They can arrange to talk with you in your language.
 When your call is answered, say you'd like an interpreter and the language you’d like to speak in.

 For mental health support free call or text 1737 at any time.

 1737 is available 24/7 with trained mental health counsellors.
 They can arrange to talk with you in your language.